Pietà (Annibale Carracci): History

 The dating of this painting is owed to records of its commission by Odoardo Farnese.
 It is unknown, however, what its original destination was or the date of its execution.

 For its location, the format of the painting indicates that it might have been intended for the private devotion of its commissioner.
 Therefore, it would have been kept at the chapel of the Palazzo Farnese in Rome or another Farnese mansion.
 There is a 16th-century traveler's account that refers to an admirable Pietà by Carracci, seen in the Palazzo Farnese of Caprarola.
-It's unknown, however, whether that refers to the Pietà now in Naples or another work.
+It is unknown, however, whether that refers to the Pietà now in Naples or another work.
 For stylistic reasons, the Naples Pietà is dated to between 1598 and 1600.

 Like almost all the works in the Farnese Collection, Carracci's Pietà left from Rome to Parma and was then brought to its new location in Naples, where it is today.

 The numberless copies and derivations of this painting established it as a canonical representation of the Pietà in the Baroque era.